maslovakate/AWS-DE-Certification/README.md

 Binary format that stores both the data and its schema, allowing it to be processed later with different systems without needing the original system's context.

 When to Use:
-- With big data and real-time processing systems.
+- With big data and real-time processing systems;
-- When schema evolution (changes in data structure) is needed.
+- When schema evolution (changes in data structure) is needed;
 - Efficient serialization for data transport between systems.

 Systems: Apache Kafka, Apache Spark, Apache Flink, Hadoop ecosystem.